jlorenze/eat/docs/_recipes/Cider.md

 - potassium metabisulfite (optional)
 - tannin (optional)
 directions:
 - Test specific gravity of fresh juice.
 Should be in the range 1.040-1.050.
-Add some sugar to get to 1.045 (but
+Add some sugar to get to 1.045 (but less than or equal to 1.060)
 - If juice tastes flat (not acidic enough), can add 4g acid blend to 1 gallon.
 Not strictly needed, but may be useful for some apple varieties that are low in acidity.
 Can also add scant 1/4 tsp tannin
 - If juice is unpasteurized, add potassium metabisulfite to get 50-100 ppm SO2.
 Let sit for 24 hours
 - If juice is unpasteurized, create yeast starter by adding yeast to 1/4 cupwarm water (95-105F) and 3/4 cup pasteurized apple juice.
 Let sit for several ours or up to 1 day